Logs

 Searching and filtering

-Use the search bar to find a specific request.
-You can filter the list by response status to surface issues quickly:
+Use the search bar to find a request by path.
+You can narrow the list further with:

 Log details